shanshan0000/lundecpp/Readme.md

 ## Travaux Dirigés (TD)

 #### Time:
-Each Thursday, Wednesday and Friday, 8:00 to 11:40
+Each Tuesday, Wednesday and Friday, 8:00 to 11:40

 #### Classroom:
 D406